Asymmetric Feedback Learning in Online Convex Games: An Asymmetric Learning Algorithm

+where $\eta_{f,t}$ is the step size of agents with first-order gradient information and will be designed later.

-Note that each agent $i_z\in \mathcal{N}_z$ with no access to first-order gradients plays a randomly perturbed action $\hat{x}_{i_z,t}$, as in standard zeroth-order optimization \cite{flaxman2004online}.
-Then, the agents with access to the first-order gradients obtain gradient feedback at the random point $(x_{f,t},\hat{x}_{z,t})$ rather than $(x_{f,t},{x}_{z,t})$.
-In other words, the presence of agents with access to zeroth-order oracles introduces randomness to the action updates of agents with first-order gradient feedback.
-This randomness does not exist in the pure first-order method since all agents obtain gradient feedback at a deterministic point $x_t$.
-In this way, asymmetric updates provide more complex interactions among agents.
+In our framework, each agent $i_z\in \mathcal{N}_z$ with no access to first-order gradient information plays a randomly perturbed action $\hat{x}_{i_z,t}$, as in standard zeroth-order optimization \cite{flaxman2004online}.
+Then, the agents with access to the first-order gradients obtain gradient information at the random point $(x_{f,t},\hat{x}_{z,t})$ rather than $(x_{f,t},{x}_{z,t})$.
+In other words, agents with access to zeroth-order oracles add randomness to the action updates of agents with first-order gradient information.
+This randomness does not exist in the pure first-order method where all agents obtain gradient information at a deterministic point $x_t$.
+Consequently, such asymmetric updates lead to more complex agent interactions.

-Although Algorithm 1 may appear to be a straightforward combination of the pure first-order and zeroth-order methods, the analysis of these two methods cannot be directly applied to our algorithm.
-On one hand, as stated above, the presence of asymmetric updates complicate the interactions.
-On the other hand, the properties of the smoothed functions of the original cost functions used to analyze the pure zeroth-order method do not longer hold in the case of asymmetric feedback.
-In fact, as we show in Sections~\ref{sec:convex} and \ref{sec:strongly}, this smoothed function needs to be reconstructed to make the analysis of the asymmetric game feasible.
+Although Algorithm 1 may appear to be a combination of the pure first- and zeroth-order methods, the analysis of these two methods cannot be directly applied to our algorithm.
+On one hand, as stated above, the presence of agents with zeroth-order oracles introduces extra randomness to the action updates of agents with first-order gradient information, thereby increasing the whole system's complexity.
+On the other hand, agents with first-order oracles introduce discoordination for the whole system.
+Specifically, the dynamics of first-order agents directly affect the cost function values, thereby affecting the gradient estimates for agents with zeroth-order oracles.
+Consequently, the constructed gradient estimates become biased of the smoothed functions in pure zeroth-order case, rendering traditional zeroth-order techniques inapplicable here.